brandonhilkert/sucker_punch/README.md

 ## FAQ

-Q: What is the difference between `sucker_punch` and `ActiveJob::QueueAdapters::AsyncAdapter`?<br />
+**What is the difference between `sucker_punch` and `ActiveJob::QueueAdapters::AsyncAdapter`?**

-A: Not much at this point.
+Not much at this point.
 SuckerPunch existed before ActiveJob, but ultimately uses similar code under the covers.
 I'd recommend using `AsyncAdapter` if you're using Rails.

 ## Troubleshooting